 Ants are insects related to bees and wasps (Order Hymenoptera).
 Of the 12,000 ant species worldwide, only about 50 become household pests.
 In North America the number is even lower.
 Ants do many things to benefit the environments where they live, including your home lawn and gardens.
 Before you grab the insecticide, consider whether they are truly a pest.
 Ants invading homes should be controlled, but ant colonies outside can usually be left alone, especially in lawns where they aerate the soil, remove weed seeds, and reduce populations of pests that feed on grass.
 The exception is fire ants, which are not currently found in NY.

-Ants are easily distinguished from most other insects due to their elbowed antennae, lack of wings on workers and narrow waist, making the three body segments (head, thorax, abdomen) very distinct.
-However, ants are often confused with termites, which have a thicker waist and straight antennae.
+Ants are easily distinguished from most other insects due to their elbowed antennae, lack of wings on workers, and their narrow waists which make the three body segments (head, thorax, abdomen) very distinct.
+Ants, however, are often confused with termites, which have a thicker waist and straight antennae.
 There are a few types of arthropods that mimic ants, but these are not common.
 Mostly, ants are confused with other ants and the differences between species can be stark or subtle – requiring a hand lens or microscope.
+This can be important because ants have different habits and food preferences that affect how they react to baits and efforts to remove them from inside buildings.
 To tell them apart, we look at the coloring, size, antennae, the petiole (waist) and the rear end.
 When ants swarm to mate and reproduce, kings and queens may look quite different from the workers.
 Kings and queens are called “alates” meaning they have wings, which are shed after mating.